Ivana-Djordjevic/quiz-game-time/README.md

 ## Description

-- The goal is the following:
+The goal is the following:

+**
-"User Story
+User Story
-       AS A coding boot camp student
+- AS A coding boot camp student
-       I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+- I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
-       SO THAT I can gauge my progress compared to my peers
+- SO THAT I can gauge my progress compared to my peers

 Acceptance Criteria
-       GIVEN I am taking a code quiz
+- GIVEN I am taking a code quiz
-       WHEN I click the start button
+- WHEN I click the start button
-       THEN a timer starts and I am presented with a question WHEN I answer a question
+- THEN a timer starts and I am presented with a question
+- WHEN I answer a question
-       THEN I am presented with another question
+- THEN I am presented with another question
-       WHEN I answer a question incorrectly
+- WHEN I answer a question incorrectly
-       THEN time is subtracted from the clock
+- THEN time is subtracted from the clock
-       WHEN all questions are answered or the timer reaches 0 THEN the game is over
+- WHEN all questions are answered or the timer reaches 0
+- THEN the game is over
-       WHEN the game is over
+- WHEN the game is over
-       THEN I can save my initials and my score"**
+- THEN I can save my initials and my score**

 While I have met the requirements for this project, I believe that there is still room for optimization in certain areas ie: